 We will be answering all those questions and more in this guide to the compact and cuddly Havana rabbit breed.
 After covering its history and origins, we will fill you in on helpful tips and hints for aspiring Havana owners.
 When you are finished reading, you’ll know just what it takes to care for this popular rabbit breed!

-History and Origin of the Havana Rabbit Breed
+History & Origin of the Havana Rabbit Breed

 Born and bred in the Netherlands, the Havana takes its name only tangentially from the more famous island.
 Originally known as the “Castor” breed after their resemblance to the color of a beaver, a Frenchman renamed them after the color of rich Cuban cigars in 1903.